 Like public schools and libraries, public power utilities are owned by the community and run as a division of local government.
 These utilities are governed by a local city council or an elected or appointed board.
-Community citizens have a direct voice in utility decisions and policymaking.
-Business is conducted in the open and citizens know where their power comes from and how and why decisions affecting their utility bills are made.
+Community citizens have a direct voice in utility decisions, including the rates it charges and its sources of electricity.

 Public power utilities are not-for-profit entities that provide electricity to customers at the lowest rates.
-Homes powered by public power utilities pay nearly 15 percent less than homes powered by private utilities.
+Homes powered by public power utilities pay less than homes powered by private utilities.
 Businesses that get electricity from public power utilities also pay less than businesses that get electricity from private utilities.

 Customers of public power utilities lose power less often.
-Customers of a public power utility are likely to be without power for just 59 minutes a year, compared to customers of private utilities that may lose power for 133 minutes a year — provided there are no major adverse events.
+Customers of a public power utility are without power for an average of 62 minutes a year, compared to customers of private utilities, who lose power for an average of 150 minutes a year — provided there are no major adverse events.

 Public power utilities are embedded into the fabric of their communities and support a range of community programs including charitable, educational, and beautification programs.
-Each dollar of a public power utility employee’s paycheck circulates through the community an estimated five times.
-On average, public power utilities pay 5.6 percent of electric operating revenues back to the community — through taxes, fees, and special services.
-Public power gives 33 percent more back to the community than private utilities.
+Public power employs 96,000 people in hometown jobs.
+On average, public power utilities pay 6.1% of electric operating revenues to the community — through taxes, fees, and special services.
+Public power gives 20% more to the community than private utilities.